vanny132/Datenanalyse_UN_RAG/README.md

 At last, the chunk-strategie has also an impact:
 ![image](https://github.com/vanny132/Datenanalyse_UN_RAG/assets/102876328/f603fb9e-ec36-4f14-a32f-ca7894d05e57)
-The chunk-size ov 128 and an overlap of 42 has the highest density of right answers and match the expected bahaviour of the prompter than the other chunk-strategies.
+The chunk-size of 128 and an overlap of 42 tokens has the highest density of right answers and match the expected bahaviour of the prompter than the other chunk-strategies.
+Compared to the other chunk-strategie it achieves 53% more right answers than the chunk-size of 256 and an overlap of 85 tokens and 33% more right answers than the chunk-size of 508 and an overlap of 170 tokens.

 As conclusion for the human evaluation we can note the following points:
 - Filtering the data by entities like club, season and the published date improves the RAG performace significant.